byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### **Deliciously rich, gourmet food for the micro-biome of the skin. *Fermented ingredients are a supercharged turbo boost skincare routine.***

+**The fermentation process produces amino acids and peptides that promote healthy cellular renewal.**
-**This fermentation process creates a product rich in antioxidants, which decelerate the aging of cells.**
+**The lightweight essence is readily accepted and absorbed, immediately seeping deep into the skin, rich in antioxidants that decelerate the aging of cells.**

-**The lightweight essence enables the skin to readily accept and absorb the ingredients, immediately seeping deep into the skin.
-A product that can be used as a healing wash, moisturizer, serum or mask.**
+**Used as a *whole body* healing wash, moisturizer, serum or mask.**

 **Fermentation naturally produce Alpha hydroxy acid- AHA, the all-important ingredient that mildly exfoliates.
 Working by accelerating skin cell turnover gently exfoliating, helping slough away dead skin cells to reveal its natural gorgeous glow.
 Acts as a moisturizer and humectant, meaning it draws water into the skin, helping to plump-up the skin producing a smooth, luminous appearance.**

 **Lactic acid, the gentle sister of the AHA, the ideal combination for those with sensitive skin.
 Lactic acid is known for making the skin extremely soft while also brightening.
-Effective in improving skin tone of post-inflammatory hyper-pigmentation (the darkness that gets left behind after acne, a burn or injury to the skin), pigment issues like melisma, sun spots and dull looking skin.
+Effectively improving skin tone of post-inflammatory hyper-pigmentation (the darkness that gets left behind after acne, a burn or injury to the skin), pigment issues like melisma, sun spots and dull looking skin.
 Like AHAs it also helps with acne, blackheads, and whiteheads.**

 **Lactic acid works to clear pores and control breakouts on the face and body without stripping moisture levels.
 Gently removes dirt and oil without over-drying the skin, and helps protect skin from environmental aggressors.**